Timshel/OIDCWarden/SSO.md

 ## Auth0

 Not working due to the following issue https://github.com/ramosbugs/openidconnect-rs/issues/23 (they appear not to follow the spec).
-A feature flag is available to bypass the issue but since it's a compile time feature you will have to patch `Vaultwarden` with something like:
+A feature flag is available to bypass the issue but since it's a compile time feature you will have to patch with something like:

 ```patch
 diff --git a/Cargo.toml b/Cargo.toml